Which Deaths Require a Medico-Legal Autopsy

 Child deaths represent a second mandatory-autopsy category in most jurisdictions.
 In the UK, the Child Death Overview Panel (CDOP) system, introduced by the Children Act 2004 and the Working Together to Safeguard Children guidance (2018 and 2023 updates), requires a structured review of all child deaths under 18.
 Any unexpected child death triggers a Joint Agency Response (JAR), which includes a rapid response meeting between police, health, and social services, and typically results in a full coronial autopsy.
 In the US, the Child Death Review process (implemented in all 50 states) and the ME's mandatory jurisdiction over all sudden infant deaths (SIDS and SUDI categories) ensure that child deaths receive systematic scrutiny.
 In India, deaths of children in orphanages or institutional care are subject to BNSS § 194 inquest, and the Protection of Children from Sexual Offences Act 2012 creates additional investigation triggers for child deaths associated with sexual offences.

 Disaster Victim Identification (DVI) is the third special category.
 When a mass-casualty event kills a large number of people whose identities must be established for legal and family purposes, the individual medico-legal autopsy is supplemented by the INTERPOL DVI protocol.
-This protocol, last updated by INTERPOL in 2022, describes a standardised data-collection process using Post-Mortem (PM) forms that record fingerprints, DNA, dental examination, and physical description.
+The DNA identification track in that process is covered by the forensic biotechnology DVI topic, while the osteological track is handled in DVI from the osteology angle.
+This protocol, last updated by INTERPOL in 2023, describes a standardised data-collection process using Post-Mortem (PM) forms that record fingerprints, DNA, dental examination, and physical description.
 The PM forms are then compared against Ante-Mortem (AM) forms completed for reported missing persons.
 This DVI architecture operates in parallel with the national medico-legal system: in India, DFSS coordinates the forensic-science input; in the UK, the Disaster Victim Identification Unit of the National Police Chiefs' Council coordinates; in the US, DMORT (Disaster Mortuary Operational Response Teams) provides federal support to state ME offices.
 The forensic pathologist's role in a DVI operation is to complete the PM forms to the INTERPOL standard, not to produce individual cause-of-death reports in the first instance, though cause-of-death certification follows separately.

 | Jurisdiction | Autopsy authority | Trigger mechanism | Actor initiating | Special mandatory categories |